anarwal/legendary-company-infrastructure/Readme.md

 - EC2 instances (Instances running application as docker images)
 - S3 buckets (File system storage)

-*NOTE: We are still in process of fully automating all the steps, until then please run the steps given below in sequence.*
+*NOTE: I am still in process of fully automating all the steps, until then please run the steps given below in sequence.*

 ## Standing up the stack